 But everyone's an emotional terrorist in mid-60s Rome.
 There's not a Swedish mom in sight, unless they're a murder suspect with their steely-eyed coldness.
-And there ain't a mushroom to be found, only knives; the only way to hear that escape-urging voice was to start slashing.
-Rome: a land of the lost, the adrift, where the half-build skeleton of an emptily decadent future and the ruins of a recently-bombed ancient demonic past are literally on the same block like twin skeletons hanging on the wall at an inquisition waxworks.
+And there ain't a mushroom or neutral Swede to be found, only knives; the only way to hear that escape-urging voice was to start slashing.
+Rome: a land of the lost, the adrift, where the half-build skeleton of an emptily decadent future and the ruins of a recently-bombed ancient demonic past stood literally on the same block like twin skeletons hanging on the wall at an inquisition waxworks.
 Rome, at the time when gender was juuust starting to slip its rocky encasement.
-Rome, where you couldn't tell the women from the men if they wore big black raincoats and gloves and lurked in shadows and all you could see was an outline and a flickering knife blade showing your screaming face reflected like that cathedral reflected in the windows of the modernist high rise.
-Was the victim fighting to defend herself or was he fighting to defend himself?
+Rome, where you couldn't tell the women from the effeminate men: if they wore big black raincoats and gloves and lurked in shadows and all you could see was an outline and a flickering knife blade showing your screaming face reflected like that cathedral reflected in the windows of the modernist high rise.
+Was the victim fighting to defend herself or was the killer fighting to defend himself?
 Is it sexist to presume the one in the raincoat was a man and the one in a dress a woman and not a drag queen?
 The reasoning, Agatha Christie simple - make the killer and all the male actors the same height and approx. weight of the women, to keep the suspects pool large, and to make for an extra twisted denouement.
 Gay stereotypes mincing at smoky bars may be for freak show frisson, but visibility is visibility.
 Gawking is the first step to acceptance.

 |But... is it art?|